whiprandolph/bestseller/Part 2 - Symptoms of the Root Disease/01 - The Root Cultural Disease and Life Without It.md

 I often read stories of politicians and wealthy people breaking the law, and when their illegal behavior hurt too many people too much, protests would break out.
 Maybe the government bailed out the rich and screwed over the poor after a financial collapse, or a factory owner was screwing over workers, or a company had polluted so much land or water that many people's health and jobs were threatened.

-I saw these same kind of problems all over the United States, Spain, Russia, China, Brazil, and many similar nations around the worl.
-And when people came out and protested, demanding justice and to be treated respectfully, what do these people see?
+I saw these same kind of problems all over the United States, Spain, Russia, China, Brazil, and many similar nations around the world.
+And when people came out and protested, demanding justice and to be treated respectfully by their fellow citizens, what do these people see?

 It turns out, in all these unhealthy cultures, people trying to stand up for themselves see a similar response.